jgstew/jgstew.github.io/_posts/2019-08-16-Mapping-CVEs-to-Patches-in-BigFix.md

 These 7883 distinct patches in BigFix help resolve 2825 distinct CVEs as given by: `number of unique values of (it as trimmed string) whose(it != "") of substrings separated by ";" of cve id lists whose(it != "Unspecified" AND it != "N/A") of fixlets of bes sites whose("Patches for Windows" = display name of it)`

+I was able to figure out how to write the BigFix Session Relevance for Fixlet CVEs by searching on developer.bigfix.com for CVE like the following photo:

+Which lead me to: https://developer.bigfix.com/relevance/reference/bes-fixlet.html#cve-id-list-of-bes-fixlet-string

 ### Example Session Relevance

 `number of fixlets whose(source release date of it > current date - 45*day) of bes sites whose("Patches for Windows" = display name of it)`